aridjayarecipes/cutesrecipes.web.app/content/post/1895-easiest-way-to-prepare-favorite-brussels-sprouts-air-fryer.md

 1. Prepare  Optional 4 slices bacon (pre cooked and cut into tiny bite size chunks)

-Air Fryer Roasted Brussels Sprouts - Crispy, Tender & Delicious!
+Air Fryer Roasted Brussels Sprouts - Crispy, Tender &amp; Delicious!
 Learn how to cook brussels sprouts perfectly in the Air Fryer!
 Easy and quick to make, roasted Brussels sprouts are a classic that can easily be customized.
 These Brussels Sprouts make a delicious, easy side dish that goes well with almost any meal!

 <!--inarticleads2-->